alpersonalwebsite/git/00_1_ssh-key-and-gh.md

 Then...

-If you are cloning one of your personal repository:
+If you are cloning one of your repositories:

 ```shell
 git clone https://github.com/user/repo.git